Table of Contents

 - Can be patient

 Being on your own is a big decision to make.
 Talk to others, especially your family.
-At the very least, listen to your inner self.
-The answer is there.
+At the very least, listen to your inner self, and the answer is there.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.